brianshumate/katacoda-scenarios/docker-example/step1.md

 This plan was saved to: vault-metrics-lab.plan
 ```

-Finally, if everything appears to be okay, apply the plan.
+Finally, if everything appears to be okay, apply the plan from the file.

 ```
 terraform apply vault-metrics-lab.plan